junaid-1013/JunaidPortfolio/README.md

 # JunaidPortfolio

-Welcome to the JunaidPortfolio repository!
+Welcome to the repository!
 This project showcases my portfolio, built with modern web development practices.
 This is a personal portfolio project designed to display my skills, projects, and experience.
-It is built using Next.js and styled with Tailwind CSS.
+It is built using Next.js and styled with Tailwind CSS and Framer Motion.

 ## 🚨 Important Notice: Forking!

-Many people have contacted me asking if they can use this code for their own website, and the answer to that question is usually yes, with attribution.
+Many people have contacted me asking if they can use this code for their website, and the answer to that question is usually yes, with attribution.

 I value keeping my site open source, but as you all know, plagiarism is bad.
-It's always disheartening whenever I find that someone has copied my site without giving me credit.
-I spent a non-trivial amount of effort building and designing this iteration of my website, and I am proud of it!
+It's always disheartening to find that someone has copied my site without credit.
+I spent a lot of effort building and designing this iteration of my website, and I am proud of it!
 All I ask of you all is to not claim this effort as your own.

 **Please do not clone this repository.
-Instead, fork it so that you can make your own changes while still giving credit to the original author.**
+Instead, fork it so you can make your changes while still giving credit to the original author.**

 ## Features

 - Responsive design
 - Modern UI/UX
 - Smooth animations
-- SEO optimized
 - Dark mode support

 ## Getting Started